FelineJTD/FelineJTD/README.md

 </p>

 # Whoa, a Visitor! ✨
 Welcome to my humble Github abode.
-My name is Feli and I love `coding`, `art`, and `cats`.
+My name is Feli and I love `coding`, `art`, `travel`, and `cats`.
 Most of the repositories here are school projects, with a few personal projects here and there.
+Unfortunately, professional projects are not public.

 # About Me 😄
 - Currently looking for `Web Development` projects and internship opportunities
-- A fourth-year `Informatics` student in Bandung Institute of Technology (ITB)
+- A fresh graduate `Informatics/Computer Science` student in Bandung Institute of Technology (ITB)
 - Would love to collaborate in all kinds of fields
 - Passionate about animals and environmental sustainability, open to work/volunteer opportunities regarding these things